walmartlabs/lacinia/docs/tutorial/database-2.rst

 This is, of course, all possible because all data in Clojure can be printed out nicely and even read back in again.
-By comparison, data value or other objects in Java only have useful debugging output if their class provides an override of the ``toString()`` method.
+By comparison, data values or other objects in Java only have useful debugging output if their class provides an override of the ``toString()`` method.

-When it comes time to execute a query, not much has changed except that it isn't necessary to extract the connection from the componment:
+When it comes time to execute a query, not much has changed except that it isn't necessary to extract the databased spec from the componment:

-.. ex:: 9d588edac8afa44afd9a5ae095f88332fdba6c25 src/clojure_game_geek/db.clj
+.. ex:: database-2a src/clojure_game_geek/db.clj
-   :lines: 46-52
+   :lines: 42-47
-   :emphasize-lines: 3
+   :emphasize-lines: 4

 logback-test.xml
 ----------------